Sai-Gyaneshwar/Imagen-playground/README.md

 ## Local development

-Follow these steps in case you'd like to clone and run the DALL-E Playground locally:
+Follow these steps in case you'd like to clone and run the IMAGEN Playground locally:

 1. Clone or fork this repository
 2. Create a virtual environment `cd backend && python3 -m venv ENV_NAME`